-In order to be eligible for coverage, the equipment must also be the most appropriate available supply or level of service for the member in question considering potential benefits and harms to that individual may decide that equipment is: (1) non-medical in nature and (2) used primarily for non-medical purposes.
+In order to be eligible for coverage, the equipment must also be the most appropriate available supply or level of service for the member in question, and must consider potential benefits and harms to member in question, it may be decided that equipment is: (1) non-medical in nature and (2) used primarily for non-medical purposes.
 This may occur even though that equipment has some limited medical use.
 In this case, the equipment will not be considered DME and will not be covered under this benefit.